Luxury villas, designer labels: jailed Mexico union boss' U.S. oasis

 Mexico's Attorney General Jesus Murillo says Gordillo spent more than $3 million at a Neiman Marcus department store between 2008 and 2011 alone, citing evidence harvested by the government.

 "She must have bought a lot of things, or very expensive things," Murillo said in a television interview.
-The upscale Neiman Marcus sells jewelry, designer clothes and fashion accessories.
+The upscale Neiman Marcus sells jewellery, designer clothes and fashion accessories.

 A spokeswoman for Neiman Marcus declined to comment on any customer's buying habits but said the company was cooperating fully with the investigation.